fluxxcode/egui-file-dialog/README.md

   - Customize file and folder icons
   - Add custom quick access sections to the left sidebar
   - Customize keybindings used by the file dialog
-  - Add a custom UI to the file dialog in the right panel
+  - Add a right panel with custom UI using

 ## Example
-Detailed examples that can be run can be found in the [examples](https://github.com/fluxxcode/egui-file-dialog/tree/master/examples) folder.
+Detailed examples that can be run can be found in the [examples](https://github.com/fluxxcode/egui-file-dialog/tree/develop/examples) folder.

 The following example shows the basic use of the file dialog with [eframe](https://github.com/emilk/egui/tree/master/crates/eframe) to select a file.